AI Evaluations

 Solution:

-• Pre-built Connectors: Some observability platforms offer plug-and-play integrations for AI models.
-For example, using a LangChain + Datadog integration helps track token usage and response latencies without writing custom code.
+• Pre-built Connectors: Use integrations like LangChain + Datadog to track token use and latencies without custom code.

 Challenge: